praekeltfoundation/seed-documentation/configuration.md

 * METRICS_URL - URL of Metrics HTTP API
 * METRICS_AUTH_TOKEN - Auth token of Metrics HTTP API

+**Required Configuration:**

+The Control Interface Service needs an account on every other service with Staff level access.
+That account (best named control_interface_service) needs a token and the combination of service name (from below), API URL (without the /api/v1) and token should be added to the Services application.
+Required service names:

+* SEED_SCHEDULER
+* SEED_MESSAGE_SENDER
+* SEED_STAGE_BASED_MESSAGING
+* HUB
+* SEED_IDENTITY_SERVICE

+There then needs to be two scheduled tasks set up in the Periodic Task application.

+1. To poll those services at the rate the deployment requires.
+It should call "services.tasks.QueuePollService" every x minutes
+2. To pull metric names from each service.
+It should call "services.tasks.QueueServiceMetricSync" something like once per hour.

 ### 1.7 Seed Auth API